SexVar/Intro/README.md

 &nbsp;

-<sup>1</sup> Even some sex differences develop to compensate for other sex differences (Arnold, 2020; de Vries, 2004; de Vries & Forger, 2015).

 ## References

 Archer, J. (2019).
 The reality and evolutionary significance of human psychological sex differences. _Biological Reviews_, _94_(4), 1381-1415.

-Arnold, A. P. (2020).
-Sexual differentiation of brain and other tissues: Five questions for the next 50 years. _Hormones and Behavior_, _120_, 104691.

 Becker, B. J. & Hedges, L. V. (1988).
 The effects of selection and variability in studies of gender differences. _Behavioral and Brain Sciences_, _11_(2), 183-184.